Thermodynamic Cost of Random-Time Protocols: Random-time Szilard engine: discrete version

 We assume that the random-time detector is error-free, so that the sleeping demon receives a signal from the detector the first time $T={\rm min}\left\{t\geq 0: X(t)=\ell\right\}$ when the particle reaches the last site of the lattice, at which point the demon awakens.
 The demon stores the time $T$ in its memory, inserts a moveable wall between the lattice sites $\ell-1$ and $\ell$, and attaches a load to a pulley on the right side of this wall.
-The demon quasistatically moves the wall to the left until it reaches the left-hand side of the lattice at time $T+\tau$, with $\tau$ significantly larger than the relaxation time to equilibrium.
+The demon quasi-statically moves the wall to the left until it reaches the left-hand side of the lattice at time $T+\tau$, with $\tau$ significantly larger than the relaxation time to equilibrium.
 At time $T+\tau$, the demon removes the wall, resets its memory to its initial state, and goes back to sleep.

-Using standard thermodynamics arguments we find that the average work $-\beta \langle W(T+\tau)\rangle = \ln \ell$ done by the particle on the load grows logarithmically with $\ell$~\cite{leff1990maxwell}.
+If the demon moves the wall quasi-statically, then the average work done by the particle on the load is given by $-\beta \langle W(T+\tau)\rangle = \ln \ell$.
+Indeed, by the first law of thermodynamics, the work performed on the load equals the heat exchanged with the thermal environment, and since the protocol is quasi-statically slow, the heat exchanged equals the entropy difference times the temperature.
+Thus we can conclude that the average work grows logarithmically with $\ell$~\cite{leff1990maxwell}.
 On the other hand, the entropy $H(T)\approx \ln (\ell^2)$, as time $T\sim \ell^2$.
-Thus, the work the temporal information engine exerts on the load is smaller than the work needed to reset the memory, in correspondence with Eq.~(\ref{eq:WBound2}).
+Thus, the average work the temporal information engine exerts on the load is smaller than the average work needed to restore the memory to its original state, in correspondence with Eqs.~(\ref{eq:WBound2}) and (\ref{eq:wuseful}).
 In Fig.~\ref{fig:plotEntropy} we verify that indeed $-\beta \langle W(T+\tau)\rangle/H(T)<1$ for all lattice lengths $\ell$.